 Home Office refused your application on character grounds due to a criminal conviction which was either later quashed on appeal or involved a case of mistaken identity (i.e. you were not the person convicted of the offence).

-Home Office have failed to take account of relevant documents or information in our possession.
+Home Office have failed to take account of relevant documents or information in their possession.

 Home Office will not reconsider on grounds of:

 long residence, where the statutory requirements are not met;

 convenience of holding a British passport for business or other;

 Home Office asessing the refusal of British nationality

 Before deciding whether to make a formal request for your application to be reconsidered you should assess whether you satisfied the requirements by referring to the guidance on your application type.
 Remember that the Home Secretary will also take into account how requirements are met.

 For example, where an application has been lodged abroad in order to avoid the requirement to be free from UK immigration conditions on the date of application, or is supported by evidence of attendance on a course which is considered to have been of dubious merit, the Home Secretary will invoke their discretion to refuse naturalisation and is unlikely to be prepared to reconsider her decision.